c6o/docs/content/tutorials/edge.md

 # Developing Edge Services

-In this tutorial, we get to experience how a frontend developer could use CodeZero when developing an Edge Service.
+In this tutorial we get to experience how a frontend developer could use CodeZero when developing an Edge Service.
 In the Sample Project, the Frontend Service is an Edge Service that makes calls to the Core and Socket services.

-Currently, you have to run all these services either locally or in cluster.
-We would like to be able to run the Frontend Service locally and make use of the other services in the cluster.
+Traditionally the frontend developer would need to run all (or many) of an application's microservices locally just to work on the single Frontend Service.
+In this tutorial we will run _only_ the Frontend Service locally and make use of the other services in the cluster.

 ## Objectives

 In this tutorial, you will learn:

-* How to develop and Edge Service locally while it accesses Services in Cluster
+* How to develop an Edge Service locally while it accesses Services in Cluster
 * How to configure a service based on local and in-cluster environments

 ## Prerequisites